jimini55/mcp-fork/src/frontend-mcp-server/README.md

 ## Usage

 The Frontend MCP Server provides the `GetReactDocsByTopic` tool for accessing specialized documentation on modern web application development with AWS technologies.
+This server will instruct the caller to clone a base web application repo and use that as the starting point for customization.

 ### GetReactDocsByTopic